deatrich/linux-home-server/linux-server.md

   * Select 'Type' Windows share
   * Enter the share name:  home
   * Clear the Folder option
-  * Enter the domain name: LINUX (or whatever name you chose)
+  * Enter the domain name: LINUX (or whatever name you chose in smb.conf)
   * User name: guest
   * Password: guest (and select the option to remember it for seahorse)
   * tick 'add bookmark' and give it a name